StuartHa/ReadingList/README.md

 Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation (Addison-Wesle​y Signature Series (Fowler)) by Jez Humble, David Farley

+Spending Advertising Money in the Digital Age: How to Navigate the Media Flow Jan 15, 2012 by Hamish Pringle and Jim Marshall

 Dinosaur Brains: Dealing with All THOSE Impossible People at Work by Albert J. Bernstein